 He’s ok with a small amount of tomatoes as an accent - sometimes, like in my Roasted Corn Salsa for Canning.
-He definitely prefers no tomatoes at all, like in my Roasted Corn Salsa Verde or Roasted Salsa Verde, though.

 I’m still confused as to how tomatoes are bad, but tomatillos are perfectly fine, though.
 I would have thought that whatever it is about tomatoes that he doesn't like - I’m assuming the acid level - would be similar in tomatillos, but apparently not.

 He’s weird, but hey, I knew that when I married him.
 Some would even accuse me of marrying him BECAUSE he’s weird.
 I digress.